xerk-dot/changelog-generator-frontend/README.md

 ### let's make backend decisions

+- use `pnpm i octokit` to fetch the commits from github
 - i want to use openai to generate the changelog.
-- we will use structured output to guide the format of the changelog.
+- we will use openai's structured output to guide the format of the changelog.